What it means

 -

 Operating cadence: Run weekly or biweekly account reviews with sales and marketing in the same room.
-The agenda is account movement, next actions, blockers, and evidence — not campaign activity theater.
+The agenda is account movement, next actions, blockers, and evidence, not a recap of campaign activity.

-At Nyman Media, we use ABM as a forcing mechanism.
-It reveals whether the company has a clear ICP, a credible point of view, a useful sales motion, and enough discipline to say no to low-fit demand.
-If those foundations are weak, ABM exposes the gaps quickly.
+We use ABM as a forcing mechanism.
+It reveals whether the company has a clear ICP, a credible point of view, a useful sales motion, and the discipline to say no to low-fit demand.
+If those foundations are weak, ABM exposes the gaps fast.

 | Operating choice | Weak ABM motion | Strong ABM motion |